A-Z important info

 Please submit a request through the Campus Life Portal, this request must be submitted prior to the rebate dates.
 The meal charges rebates will appear on your Residential Account Statement.

 Any resident of FedUni Living may wish to purchase a Campus Life Cash and enjoy dinner in Albert Coates Dining Room.

 To apply for a meal rebate, please go to the Campus Life Portal.
 Meal rebates provide 50% back on meals that have been missed due to placement, lectures, etc.

 One of the most annoying things to block out when you are trying to study or sleep is noise!
 What is regarded as excessive or unreasonable will vary from one person to another and complaints will be assessed by the RST but if someone thinks it's too loud, then it's too loud at any time!
 If someone needs to ask you to keep the noise down, it's too loud, but if after 10.30 pm, it is expected that noise is reduced to a minimum to ensure that those students who wish to sleep or study can do so without disturbance.
 There is a low tolerance in residence for people who don't respect the community (See the code of conduct also).
 If people are being loud and you need quiet, ask people politely first, and they will normally help out.
 Suggest they go out, go outside, go to another area.
-You can also call the Duty RA for assistance.
+You can also call 1800 FED SEC (1800 333 732) for assistance.
 The overriding priority is always for quiet, regardless of time, day etc.

-Ballarat: If between 10 and 4am, you can call security (anonymously if needed) for them to come and assist with the situation.
+You can call security (anonymously if needed) for them to come and assist with the situation.

 Whilst the Federation University Australia will take care to assist with the safety of vehicles and their contents, no responsibility will be borne by the University should theft or damage occur.
 If there is an incident such as a theft or an accident, please forward details to the FedUni Living team as well as appropriate authorities.